-Directorates and Regions
+Directorates and regional teams

 NHS England has a number of Directorates which collaborate to create and implement policy via direct commissioning of services and through provision of support for and oversight of CCG commissioning of health services:

-- Commissioning Strategy
+- Strategy and Innovation

-- Patients and Information
+- Operations and Information

-- Midlands and East
+- North East

 The local teams within the Regions are responsible for determining applications for pharmacy contracts, contract monitoring, pharmacy opening hours and providing support for EPS.
 Some roles of the local team, such as provision of support for EPS, may be provided by other organisations such as the local Commissioning Support Unit (CSU), working under contract to NHS England.